 While gameplay footage remains scarce, an August 31 developer livestream gave us more information on the Dead Space remake than ever before.

 The broadcast kicked off with a quick overview of visual upgrades.
 From screenshots alone, it’s clear lighting and character models have vastly improved, as you would expect.

-Gameplay innovations have added a new feature to the mix, as players will soon be able to remove flesh directly from the bones of enemies.
-This serves not just for an added gore factor, but also to indicate the health of certain foes.
+Players will also be able to remove flesh directly from the bones of enemies.
+This serves not just as an added gore factor, but also to indicate the health of certain foes.

 At the time, it was unclear what series this may have been referring to.
 Though in a July 1 update from Grubb, it was confirmed that the ‘established IP’ in focus was none other than Dead Space.

 Fans can expect a “full-fledged remake,” of the first title, as opposed to a traditional remaster.
 This means “modern visuals,” and potentially even “new game mechanics,” to modernize the 2008 classic.

 While Dead Space is regarded as one of the more iconic horror franchises in gaming history, it appears the remake is a way for EA to gauge interest.